Zernez/DPS_LeaderElection_K8s/README.md

 http:\\\localhost:5012

-For stop running containers and kubernetes system:
+--For stop running containers and kubernetes system:

-`$kubectl delete deployment leader-election-python --grace-period=5`
+`$kubectl delete deployment leader-election-python --grace-period=2`

---Decided for classic Flask server with JSON as messages

---Attention!!!!!!!!!!!!!!!!!
-Host 0 is in development and is not running!!!!!!!
-The only two available is Host 1 and Host 2

-# --03/03 Update!
-The main files bully_logic.py and main_server.py are finished in v2 branch with metrics harvesting feature, system test ok, remain to fix a problem with go_deep() function (maybe threading is needed)

-In the deployment.yaml, in "data: mutex: 5011" a little below "kind: ConfigMap", is possible to change where the program start the bully election for the first time.
+--In the deployment.yaml, in "data: mutex: 5011" a little below "kind: ConfigMap", is possible to change where the program start the bully election for the first time.

+--In the deployment.yaml, in "data: num_host: 5" a little below "kind: ConfigMap", is obligatory to set when change the number of container

-The program will return the result and metrics on http:\\\localhost:any_port_do_you_want
+--The program will return the result and metrics on http:\\\localhost:<any_port_do_you_want>, the winner will show the metrics